What are phototypes?

 It does, however, gradually take on color when properly exposed to UV rays, but still needs good protection (SPF 50+ or 30 when already tanned) and plenty of care to avoid unpleasant sunburn, which is also always around the corner for it.

-Has a complexion that is still fair, but medium UV sensitivity, allowing it to take on a hazel complexion when exposed to the sun gradually.
+Has a complexion still fair, but average UV sensitivity, allowing him to get a hazel complexion when exposed to the sun gradually.

 He can maintain a good complexion even in winter but still risks sunburn if he does not use proper precautions.